kantale/MutationInfo/docs/index.rst

 Welcome to MutationInfo's documentation!
 ========================================

+MutationInfo is a python package to extract the position, the reference and the alternative sequence of a genomic variant.
+It accepts variants in `dbSNP <http://www.ncbi.nlm.nih.gov/SNP/>`_ rs format or in `HGVS <http://www.hgvs.org/mutnomen/>`_ format.

 The Sphinx Documentation of MutationInfo is under construction.
-Please refer to `README.md <https://github.com/kantale/MutationInfo/blob/master/README.md>`_ file
+Please refer to `README.md <https://github.com/kantale/MutationInfo/>`_ file
 for current and up-to-date documentation.

-.. autoclass:: MutationInfo.MutationInfo
-  :members: get_info

 Contents:

 .. toctree::
    :maxdepth: 2

+   intro
+   code
+   contact

 ..
   .. automodule:: MutationInfo